 AI and “space big data”

-This increase in volume and complexity of astronomical data requires the development of new tools enabling the exploitation of space images that are ever more detailed.
+This growing volume and complexity of astronomical data have prompted the development of new tools enabling the exploitation of space images that are ever more detailed.
 Artificial intelligence and machine learning are starting to be used, in particular for combining images from different sources or for detecting and classifying phenomena of interest.

-Taking example from JWST, telescopes now take on board several imaging and spectroscopy instruments covering various regions of the electromagnetic spectrum.
+Following the example of JWST, telescopes now take on board several imaging and spectroscopy instruments covering various regions of the electromagnetic spectrum.
 This enables them to provide multispectral and hyperspectral (meaning they are captured in a more or less large number of spectral bands) images of a scene, with each type of image providing specific information.
 Algorithms, using neural networks or other similar techniques, can help merge these images to build a high quality spatio-spectral image combining high resolution and detailed spectra.